matsen/teaching/courses/GS541/index.md

 * understand basic features of evolutionary trees
 * be familiar with the various types of tree inference, and when they are useful
 * understand likelihood-based tree inference
+* understand the choices one makes when performing likelihood-based tree inference
 * understand potential pitfalls of tree inference methods